DEVOTIONALS

 in new ways.
 In addition to being a contributor and having a sense of

-to safely make a trip in the family car.
+you to safely drive the family car.

 All of these feelings (being a contributor, being considered as